- Size Chart

 It’s important to take accurate measurements and then to order based on those measurements.
 Measuring too tight to the skin could result in a piece that hugs your body too tightly, or adding additional inches onto your measurement will result in a baggy outfit, so please take care when taking your measurements.

-Bust: Wearing your usual bra, with arms relaxed at your sides, measure the fullest part of your bust, keeping the tape parallel to the floor, under the armhole and around your back about where your bra strap is.
+Bust: Wearing your usual bra, with arms relaxed at your sides, measure the fullest part of your bust, keeping the tape parallel to the floor, about 1 inch from under arm hole across chest and around your back about where your bra strap is.